JonKing93/DASH/Tutorials/gridfile/rewrite-metadata.md

 * dimension is the name of a dimension, and
 * metadata is the new metadata for the dimension.

-As usual, the number of metadata rows must match the size of the dimension.
-Metadata can be numeric, logical, char, string, cellstring, or datetime.
+As usual, metadata can be numeric, logical, char, string, cellstring, or datetime matrix.
+The number of rows must match the length of the dimension.
+Each row must be unique, and may not contain NaN or NaT elements.